FunnelKit

 You can add different types of products, including simple, variable, and even subscription, in a single checkout URL using both the default WooCommerce checkout URL and the FunnelKit Funnel Builder.

-Manually add different types of products in a checkout URL
+Manually add different types of products to a checkout URL

-To create a checkout URL with different product types, you simply append their IDs using add-to-cart multiple times.
-For variable products, include the variation_id and the specific attribute(s), like size or color, in the URL.
+To create a checkout URL with different product types, simply append their IDs to the add-to-cart multiple times.
+For variable products, include the variation_id and the specific attribute(s) (e.g., size or color) in the URL.

 For example, to add one simple product (ID 135) and two variable products (variation IDs 566 and 567), your checkout URL will look like this: